sonocotta/esparagus-media-center/README.md

 ## Motivation

 I did few audio projects in the past, some using [ESP32](https://hackaday.io/project/173620-loud-esp), some using larger [Orange Pi](https://hackaday.io/project/191936-orange-pi-home-media-center) and [Raspberry Pi](https://hackaday.io/project/162373-orangepi-zero-pulse-music-server-using-i2s-dac) devices.
-Each has its pros and cons, and each iteration I'm trying to focus on the details that were working best for me, while actually using them.
+Each has its pros and cons, and with each iteration, I'm trying to focus on the details that were working best for me, while actually using them.

 What I like about ESP32 is how lightweight it is.
 It barely draws power, so you may not care to turn it off at all.
 It boots in seconds and is ready for use in a snap.
-Still it is capable and works at par with Linux SBC solutions for audio applications, while costing a fraction of their price.
-Combined with proper Hi-Fi DAC you would not tell a difference to commercial devices standing side by side and costing much more.
+Still, it is capable and works at par with Linux SBC solutions for audio applications, while costing a fraction of their price.
+Combined with a proper Hi-Fi DAC you would not tell a difference to commercial devices standing side by side and costing much more.

-Over last few years I see few amazing software products created to deliver audio on the ESP32, like [squeezelite-esp32](https://github.com/sle118/squeezelite-esp32) or  [euphonium](https://github.com/muvox-io/euphonium).
-Esparagus media center devices are designed specifically to run these great pieces of software and bring a new life into aging audio equipment that most of us have at home, but do not use that much these days, since it is not working with Spotify and the family.
+Over the last few years, I have seen a few amazing software products created to deliver audio on the ESP32, like [squeezelite-esp32](https://github.com/sle118/squeezelite-esp32) or  [euphonium](https://github.com/muvox-io/euphonium).
+Esparagus media center devices are designed specifically to run these great pieces of software and bring a new life into aging audio equipment that most of us have at home but do not use that much these days, since it is not working with Spotify and the family.

 ## Esparagus HiFi MediaLink

-Esparagus HiFi MediaLink is a handy low cost media device that will upgrade your legacy audio system with cutting-edge internet streaming capabilities and enhance your audio experience.
-It exposes line level output that you can plug into a stereo amplifier.
+Esparagus HiFi MediaLink is a handy low-cost media device that will upgrade your legacy audio system with cutting-edge internet streaming capabilities and enhance your audio experience.
+It exposes line-level output that you can plug into a stereo amplifier.
 It uses the legendary PCM51 series DAC with supreme audio quality.

 ![DSC_0702](https://github.com/sonocotta/esparagus-hifi-medialink/assets/98712315/3ef311c6-2fbc-4969-aa99-4fed7e1e1dd5)

 ## Loud Esparagus

-Loud Esparagus is aimed to be paired with small-to-medium sized speakers in a small room.
+Loud Esparagus is aimed to be paired with small-to-medium-sized speakers in a small room.
 It uses a dual MAX98357 Hi-Fi DAC that will output 3W per speaker.
-Admittedly not much, but well enough for a kid's room or work place.
+Admittedly not much, but well enough for a kid's room or workplace.
 Due to the D-class amp, it barely uses power and can be paired with a standard USB wall charger.

 ![DSC_0689](https://github.com/sonocotta/esparagus-hifi-medialink/assets/5459747/7635cb2a-6ef1-43e8-8396-c27ef5387a25)

 ## Louder Esparagus

 Louder Esparagus is a top-of-the-range model that uses modern highly capable TAS5805M DAC and is aimed to be paired with medium-to-large speaker systems.
-With 25W per channel stereo output it packs a punch and can easily enlive living quarters or dorm rooms.
+With 25W per channel stereo output, it packs a punch and can easily enlive living quarters or dorm rooms.
 It is highly efficient, but much more demanding for power when cranked, therefore it uses USB-C Power Delivery to pull up to 65W from the wall power adapter.
 It can be used both with Wi-Fi and Ethernet (to make sure bad Wi-Fi would not interrupt the stream)

 ![DSC_0719](https://github.com/sonocotta/esparagus-media-center/assets/5459747/acca2da1-a52f-4d44-b1a7-9d6dc896c549)